daronphang/programming-resources/computer-science/algorithms/tips.md

 ## Graphs

 Check if it is bidirectional i.e. x is a neigbhor of y, and y is a neighbor of x.
 Common solutions are DFS.

+### Shortest Path

+Whenever you encounter a problem to find the shortest path in the graph, we apply **bfs** as it guarantees us to return the minimum value.